pstuffa/d3-course-work/d3Basics.md

 # D3 Fundamentals #

 The goal for this lesson will be for you to understand how goal.html works.
-Let's take a look at the code and see what we do understand aready.
+Let's take a look at the code and see what we understand already.

 ```javascript
 <!DOCTYPE html>